IgorTo/igorto.github.io/CV.md

 For a list of courses I teach see [Teaching]({{ site.baseurl }}/teaching/).

+### Current status
+- Tenured Research Associate at Jozef Stefan Institute.
+- Qualification "Docent in Mathematics" from Faculty of Mathematics and Physics, University of Ljubljana.

 ### Previous employments
 - (2023-2025) Postdoc at Department of Mathematics, Stockholm University.
 - (2022-2023) Sr. Software and Algorithm developer at Qamcom Research and Technology